-What a year 2020 has been—the tragic death of Kobe Bryant, impeachment, COVID-19, the largest protests in American history, community violence, Tiger King, Murder Hornets.
+What a year 2020 has been—the tragic death of Kobe Bryant, impeachment, the largest protests in American history, Tiger King, Murder Hornets, COVID-19 and the thousands of lives it has claimed.
 It’s been a weird, frustrating, and eye-opening year on all fronts.
 And now, the country will hold an election in less than 60 days.
 Americans will vote to either reaffirm President Trump or install former Vice President Joe Biden.
-They will also vote for their respective U.S. Congresspeople and make important decisions for their local state assemblies.
+They will also vote for their respective United States Congresspeople and make important decisions for their local governments.

 Before you completely discount this article with “leave the politics out of fly fishing,” understand the fact that fly fishing is inextricably connected to politics–everything is.
 What happens in Washington, DC can directly benefit or harm the quality of your fishing all throughout the country.
 Consequently, your vote does in fact matter a great deal to your fly fishing and time spent outdoors.

 Just look at instances of politics impacting your fly fishing.
 In the last three years, the current administration attacked bedrock environmental laws that ensured clean water, promoted responsible construction, and prevented vulnerable species from going extinct.
 These laws—the Clean Water Act, National Environmental Policy Act, and Endangered Species Act, respectively—safeguard clean and free-flowing waterways that support some of our favorite fish species, but they have long been the target of large corporations and environmentally-harmful industries.
 More public lands have been opened up to extractive industries in the Trump administration’s three and half years than by any presidency in history.
 The Center for American Progress quantified the sustained attack on public lands: “Put differently, President Trump has eliminated protections on 16 times more land than President Teddy Roosevelt protected as national parks and monuments.”